 A huge threat facing Texas from the inside and out is methamphetamine.
 Abuse and trafficking of this substance has come in the form of homegrown labs and international border smuggling from countries like Mexico.
 The methamphetamine available in Texas is a high-quality and dangerously affordable means of substance abuse, and is reaching frightening heights of popularity in the state’s farming and country regions.
 A spike in lab busts indicates a significant rise in local methamphetamine production, adding to the overall threat the drug poses.

-The prevailing threat in the Texas club drug sub-culture is ecstasy (MDMA).
+The prevailing threat in the Texas club drug sub-culture is molly (MDMA).
 Other club drugs like LSD and GHB are wildly popular among middle-class suburban teenagers and young adults immersed in the Texas nightclub scene.
 These drugs are meant to magnify the club experience and offer a temporary sense of euphoria to accompany the dark atmosphere and loud music.
 Traditionally smuggled in by Mexico (where prescriptions for said drugs are not necessary) and controlled by Asian and Hispanic drug trafficking organizations, club drugs have recently started coming in through Europe as well.
 PCP is another serious threat, and is sold mainly through local street-level dealers.